|

 How to Make Philly Cheesesteak Casserole:

-2. In the same pan, add the ground beef, minced garlic, paprika, chili powder, thyme, basil, and salt.
-Cook until the beef is browned but still slightly pink.
+• Step 3: In the same pan, add the ground beef, garlic, paprika, chili powder, oregano, basil, and salt.
+Cook until beef is browned.

 Recipe Notes & Tips: